bjarneo/tAI/README.md

-<h1 align="center">LFG, a terminal assistant</h1>
+<h1 align="center">TAI [Terminal AI], a terminal AI assistant</h1>

 <div align="center">
-  LFG is a Python script that helps you with Linux and macOS terminal commands.
+TAI is a CLI that helps you with Linux and macOS terminal commands.
 Just ask it a question, and it will use AI to suggest a command and explain what it does.
 If you like the suggestion, the script can automatically run the command for you in your terminal.
 </div>
 <br />

 ![Demo](example.png)

+## BREAKING

+Changing the name from `lfg` to `tai`.
+The package name is changed from `lfg-llama` to `terminal-ai-assistant`.

 ## Why & What?